crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

  2. Set some convenience variables to make the lab easier & make sure you are logged in

-	* `. prep-lab4.sh`
+	* `. prep-lab4.sh` - you can override any variables here as you like
 	* `cf login -u EMAIL_ADDRESS -a api.ng.bluemix.net`
-	* `cf ic login`
+	* `cf ic login` - no arguements needed, it reads your Bluemix login env

+TODO: TEST MORE INSTANCES IN THE FIRST GROUP

+TODO: TEST MORE INSTANCES IN THE FIRST GROUP

+TODO: TEST MORE INSTANCES IN THE FIRST GROUP

+TODO: TEST MORE INSTANCES IN THE FIRST GROUP

  3. Build and upload the sample application

 	* `docker build -t registry.ng.bluemix.net/$NAMESPACE/$APPNAME:1 .` - build the code
 	* `docker push registry.ng.bluemix.net/$NAMESPACE/$APPNAME:1` - upload the code to Bluemix

-TODO: TEST MORE INSTANCES IN THE FIRST GROUP

 	* `cf ic group create --name $APPNAME-GRP -p 80 --desired 1 registry.ng.bluemix.net/$NAMESPACE/$APPNAME:1` - create a group for the initial version
 	* `cf ic route map --hostname $UNIQNAME-$APPNAME --domain mybluemix.net $APPNAME-GRP` - create a route to see your application

  4. Verify what was created and that your application is running

-	* `cf ic images`
+	* `cf ic images` - look for your $APPNAME:1
-	* `cf ic group list`
+	* `cf ic group list` - look for your groups $APPNAME-GRP
-	* Go check the web site it tells you it just mapped = like $UNIQNAME-$APPNAME.mybluemix.net
+	* Go check the web site it tells you it just mapped - like $UNIQNAME-$APPNAME.mybluemix.net

 	You have now deployed your initial application

 ## Task 2: Modify your application and push a new version to be deployed

- 1. Modify index.html somehow - add some characters or your name a few times
+ 1. Modify index.html
+   * Find the line that starts with "InterConnect 2016" - Add something at the end like "Version 2" and your Name - Save
+   * or `cp index.v2 to index.html` - this is "making a change" for you

  2. Build and upload the changed application